Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 You can also block specific mention based on their source, author, language, location, and more.
 Simply click on the query and choose Edit query.

-Important: You should be careful when choosing either of those ways to edit your queries because they’ll restart the search and you may lose some of the previously collected data.
+Important: Be careful when choosing either of those ways to edit your queries because they’ll restart the search.
+You may lose some of the previously collected data.

 If you want to have all of your mentions in a specific document so you can share it with your boss or colleagues, you can export them in Excel, Word, PDF Report or PDF format, or simply have them sent in an email.